 The patent talks about more than viewing television programming on one screen and the web on another.
 It also talks about seeing both on one screen, where additional content is shown with the programming:

-The Google patent also talks about such additional content being on a separate screen.
+The Google patent also talks about such additional content is on a separate screen.
 Content such as chatting with others watching the same show, visiting fan websites, or looking at targeted advertisements.

-We also hear about a search device controlling the tuning of television channels or playback of other TV programming
+We also hear about a search device controlling the tuning of television channels or playback of another TV programming

 Moving Forward Searching Television